 NVGS helps members and the public learn about ancestral heritage and homeland history.
 Beginner instructional classes and seminars are held throughout the year.
 Individual assistance is always available.

-A bi-monthly newsletter, THE WINE PRESS, informs our members about society activities, meetings, seminars, new library acquisitions, and research tips.
+A bi-monthly newsletter, Wine Press, informs our members about society activities, meetings, seminars, new library acquisitions, and research tips.

 The Napa Valley Genealogical Society promotes the study and preservation of family history through our library and educational outreach.
 Using relevant technologies and research methods, we strive to create a vibrant learning community in which researchers of all levels and backgrounds share discoveries and celebrate the human story.